Sessions Makes 2020 Alabama U.S. Senate Run Official -- Says No Senator 'Will Be More for Advancing Trump's Agenda' | Breitbart

 CARLSON: He is very popular in the state of Alabama, as you know, as your ad suggests.
 You don’t want him to come out against you, of course.
 Are you going to talk to them about it?

 SESSIONS: I will.
 And I look forward to having that opportunity.
 It hasn’t been provided it at this moment.
 But I would like to be able to go to the people of Alabama and tell them with all honesty, I believe in this agenda.
-I was for this agenda before President Trump announced, and I supported it when he was president, when he was resin running for president.
+I was for this agenda before President Trump announced, and I supported it when he was president, when he was running for president.
 I supported him.
 And if I return to the senate — no, no senator in the Senate will be more for advancing Trump’s agenda than I would be.

 CARLSON: I believe that.
 I was there before Trump arose, and you were making the same case that you are making now.
 What about your fellow Republicans who remain in the Senate?
 Do you think after three years they buy the Trump agenda?